Campus Safety and Security

 Violations of these requirements result in a $1 million dollar fine to the College.

-Additional questions regarding Protection of Vulnerable Persons and IRSC obligations may be directed to the Director of Campus Security at 772-462-7860 or the Assistant Dean of Human Resources 772-462-7282.
+Additional questions regarding Protection of Vulnerable Persons and IRSC obligations may be directed to the Chief of Security and National Training Initiatives at 772-462-7860 or the Vice President of Human Resources 772-462-7221.